akamai/cli/README.md

 ### Using Homebrew

-If you are using macOS, you can also install using the [Homebrew](https://brew.sh) package manager.
+If you are using macOS, you can also install using the [Homebrew](https://brew.sh) package manager:

 ```sh
 $ brew install akamai